Understand AWS Private CA CA modes - AWS Private Certificate Authority

-AWS Private CA supports the creation of a CA in either of two modes.
-The modes, GENERAL_PURPOSE and SHORT_LIVED_CERTIFICATE, affect the allowed validity period of the certificates issued by the CA.
+AWS Private CA supports the creation of a certificate authority (CA) in either of two modes.
+The modes, general-purpose and short-lived certificate, affect the allowed validity period of the certificates issued by the CA.

 Note